 Prior to joining KMPH, he worked as weekend sports anchor and reporter for KJEO TV, the CBS affiliate in Fresno.
 While covering a news story for KJEO in 1985, he was offered the role of a reporter in the CBS network mini-series, "Fresno", starring Carol Burnett, Dabney Coleman, Teri Garr and Charles Grodin.
 The mini-series aired in November, 1986.

-During his 20 years at KMPH, he has been involved in telecasts of Fresno State football and basketball as a studio host, color commentator, and for the last 13 years, the television voice of the Bulldogs as play-by-play announcer.
+During his many years at KMPH, he has been involved in telecasts of Fresno State football and basketball as a studio host, color commentator, and the television voice of the Bulldogs as play-by-play announcer.